Authentication Methods

 - Enable Web Authorization Login

-- View Corporate ID
+- View Enterprise ID

-- View AgentId and Secret Navigate to the specific app.
+- View AgentId and Secret Navigate to the specific app

 CTR